OpenHD/OpenHD/.docs/fleetcontrol-video.md

 FleetControl uses one craft identity with separate Air and optional Ground WireGuard profiles.
 Each device needs its own key and address.
-In QOpenHD, open OpenHD → FleetControl, sign in, create/select the craft and connect Air.
-Add Ground to that same craft.
-Existing license/certificate controls remain available.
+In QOpenHD, open OpenHD → FleetControl, sign in and assign an existing craft to a certificate.
+The Start/Stop transmission button controls that craft's FleetControl video and telemetry settings.
+Start enables licensed telemetry and primary video only;
+Stop disables all streams.
+The radio video link is unaffected.

 The HTTPS setup service on device port 8443 authenticates the `openhd` OS account.
-QOpenHD asks to trust its certificate, then pins it.
+The setup service is separate from certificate assignment.
 Profile installation validates the device role and account routes, rejects wg-quick execution hooks, activates WireGuard and restarts SysUtils/OpenHD.
 Do setup before flight.
 An old Air binary without the independent video output is rejected before profile creation.